PrestonHess/Bug-Logger/readme.md

 ### Functionality

-[X] - Users Can Register, Login, and Logout (this should work out of the box, don't break it) [] - Users can only modify/delete data they created [X] - Bugs can be created from the Home view
+[X] - Users Can Register, Login, and Logout (this should work out of the box, don't break it) [X] - Users can only modify/delete data they created [X] - Bugs can be created from the Home view
 [X] - Bugs can be closed from the BugDetails view
 [X] - User is prompted "are you sure?" when closing a Bug [X] - Notes can be added and removed from a bug in the BugDetails view [X] - User prompt to remove Note from Bug
 [X] - A Bug can be edited
-[] - Cannot edit a Bug after it is closed
+[X] - Cannot edit a Bug after it is closed

 #### Challenges